 3. Beware of scammers

 If it's too good to be true, it probably is.
-Unfortunately 2020's market growh was accompanied by an increase in scammers looking to take advantage of novice traders.
-Securing your funds can help keek you safe from hackers but as we saw in the widespread Twitter hack soliciting BTC deposits, scammers are another story.
+Unfortunately 2021's market growh was accompanied by an increase in scammers looking to take advantage of novice traders.
+Securing your funds can help keep you safe from hackers.
+But as we've seen in the widespread social media hacks soliciting BTC or ETH deposits, as well as multiple DeFi rugpulls and token sale bot attatcks, scammers are a whole other story.

-Crypto scammers use tactics common to other industries like phishing emails, impersonating team members, and offering free giveaways - so remember:
+Crypto scammers use tactics common to other industries, such as phishing emails, impersonating team members, and offering free giveaways - so remember:

 - NEVER click on suspicious e-mails, Telegram invites, or Telegram DMs.

 - NEVER send crypto to anyone claiming to immediately send you back more.